Skip to content

 1. nsc startup → resolve profile (CLI flags > env > config > adhoc).

-2. Resolve schema source (live URL > cache > bundled fallback).
+2. Resolve schema source (--schema override > fresh cache within the TTL policy > live fetch > stale cache > bundled fallback).

 3. Hash + parse → build the command-model (or load cached).